Management in Community Services

 Welcome to the Community and Social Services Management Program!
 You have worked hard to be accepted into this program at Conestoga College and we commend you on your success.

 This handbook has been prepared to provide further information about academic standards, guidelines and processes specific to the Community and Social Services Management Program.
 Reading, understanding and following the information in this handbook is an important first step in your continued success in this program and your chosen profession.
-The handbook has been compiled with careful consideration for your personal and professional growth during your two years at the college.
+The handbook has been compiled with careful consideration for your personal and professional growth during your year at the college.
 If you do not understand any of the information in this handbook, please ask the Faculty, Program Coordinator or Chair for an explanation.

 Use the index in this handbook as your guide and the contents as your continuous reference as you proceed through the program.
-The Recreation and Leisure Services Program Learning team will refer to the handbook often, but the responsibility for knowing the program standards is ultimately yours.
+The Community and Social Services Management Program Learning Team will refer to the handbook often, but the responsibility for knowing the program standards is ultimately yours.

 In addition to this Program Handbook, the Conestoga Student Guide outlines important policies and procedures for you to follow.
 This handbook is a supplement to, but not a replacement for, the Conestoga Student Guide.

 We are here to help you have a successful year.
 Should you experience difficulty or need assistance in any area of your studies, please come and speak with us, and we will work with you to help you reach your career goal.

 All the very best to you in your studies.

 Lorri Sauvé, Chair, Social Services and Specialized Programs